How to Create Mock API Services with Postman

 The following is the link to download the Azure Cosmos DB Emulator.

-Clicking on the above link will take you to the official Microsoft documentation website, where you can find and download the latest version of the Azure Cosmos DB Emulator.
+After clicking on the link, the official Microsoft documentation website gets opened, from which you can find and install the latest version of the Azure Cosmos DB Emulator.

 Step 2: Create Azure Cosmos DB